Two dimensional graph model for epitaxial crystal growth with adatoms: Introduction

 Finally, we discuss the topology for the adatom density.
 In \cite{CarCriDie} the idea was to see the adatom density as a Radon measure $\mu$ concentrated on the graph describing the profile.
 Namely, for each $u\in L^1(\Gamma_h)$, we consider

-This identification allows not only to consider concentration of measures, but it is the correct ingredient to exploit the interplay between oscillations of the profile and change in adatom density.
+This identification allows not only to consider concentration of measures, but it turns out to be the right way to model adatoms in order to exploit the interplay between oscillations of the profile and change in adatom density.
 Thus, for the adatom density, the weak${}^*$ convergence of measures will be used.\\

 The question we now have to address is what are the possible limiting objects that we need to consider.
-This is a discussion of compactness of sequences $(h_k,v_k, u_k)_k$ with uniformly bounded energy, namely such that
+This is a discussion of compactness of sequences $(\Omega_{h_k},v_k, \mu_k)_k$ with uniformly bounded energy, namely such that

 We start by investigating the convergence of graphs, and the others will follow.
 Thanks to the lower bound \eqref{eq:lower_bound_psi} on the energy density $\psi$, the energy $\mathcal{F}$ is lower bounded by the length of the graph of $h_k$.
 Indeed, there exists $c>0$ such that